-Scale2Save is a programme that tests and applies with partner banks in Africa new business models that focus on people's sensitivity to price and demand of bank services and products.
-Aimed at supporting banks to reach scale and sustainability with low-balance accounts, the programme seeks to target low-income, unbanked people and to boost account dormancy and inactivity rates by them.
+Scale2Save is a programme that tests and applies with partner banks in six African countries new business models that focus on people's sensitivity to price and demand of bank services and products.
+Aimed at supporting banks to reach scale and sustainability with low-balance accounts, the programme seeks to target low-income, unbanked people and to address account dormancy and inactivity rates by them.

 Programme work is anchored by developing viable business models with regional banks that create high-impact results that widen financial inclusion in a business-sustainable way.
 To do this, Scale2Save relies on customer insight to help develop those models by working together with local financial institutions and partner organisations.